ryba3310/Pinged/README.md

 - ⚠️ Add base64 encoding in client mode

 - ⚠️  Set listener socket to SOCK_DGRAM type for rootless listening on target host

+- ⚠️  Add verbose mode with -v flag for debugging